-Sales order backlog at January 31, 2024 totaled approximately \$48.5 million.
-Sales order backlog at January 31, 2023, totaled approximately \$58.6 million.
-The sales order backlog was higher at January 31, 2023 due in large part to a significant number of orders received in January 2023 for delivery in the Company's second quarter ended July 31, 2023.
-Substantially all of the 2023 backlog shipped in 2024.
-Substantially all of the current backlog is expected to ship during the fiscal year ending January 31, 2025.
+Sales order backlog at January 31, 2023 totaled approximately \$58.6 million.
+The sales order backlog was markedly higher at January 31, 2023, compared to the same date in prior years due in large part to a significant number of orders received in January 2023 for delivery in the Company's second quarter ending July 31, 2023.
+Sales order backlog at January 31, 2022, totaled approximately \$40.8 million.
+Order backlog at January 31, 2022 was greater than normal due in part to supply chain disruptions that occurred during fiscal 2022.
+The average order backlog as of January 31 for the prior five fiscal years was approximately \$18.8 million.
+Substantially all of the current backlog is expected to ship during the fiscal year ending January 31, 2024.